 - Evidence of scholarship in Global Sociology.

 - Successful teaching in global sociology and in one or more of the following: international social problems and conflict, political sociology, political economy, research methods, and/or sociological theory.

 - Demonstrated ability to mentor students and supervise research.

 - Evidence of service in an academic institution or the community.

-- Develop potential courses in: Social Movements; Activism and Social Justice; Global Social Movements; Race, Gender and Social Movements; Community-Based Organizing; and/or within the candidate’s area(s) of expertise.
+- Develop potential courses in: Comparative International Social Movements, Transnational Communities, Racialized and Gendered State Violence, and/or within the candidate’s area(s) of expertise.

-- Assist in mentoring students; supervise student research projects.
+- Assist in mentoring students; supervise student research.

 - Develop curricula to meet the needs of a diverse student body.